SnehaSaxena7/mini-project-labsheet8/README.md

 ## How to Run
 1. Put the project folder in `htdocs`.
 2. Start Apache and MySQL in XAMPP.
-3. Create database: `golden_crust_bakery`.
-4. Import or create the required tables.
+3. Import or create the required tables.
-5. Open:
+4. Open:
    `http://localhost/golden-crust-bakery/index.php`

 ## Files